Looking for Lightroom presets that give your digital photography a cool vintage film look?

 What follows is the mid grain sample of all 20 presets in the Vintage Film pack.

-Low grain and high grain versions of all these are included in the download.
+As I said, low grain and high grain versions of all these are included in the download too.

 Again, click an image to enlarge it, and use the arrow key or swipe to cycle through and check them all. 🙂